 - your preferred holy book or scripture to swear an oath on (if applicable)

 - removed from the space anything else that could be distracting, such as a mobile phone (unless you are using it for the hearing)

-If you’re joining by video, you must also:
+If you’re joining by video and participating in the hearing, you must also:

 - dress as if you were coming into a court or tribunal building

 - have something plain behind you, like a blank wall